 On the other hand, Teachable’s focus is on providing you just the tools you need to create and deliver an engaging online course to your students.

-It doesn’t have the ability to create sales funnels or do email marketing which isn’t necessarily a bad thing.
-It is just that their focus is different.
+It doesn’t have the ability to create sales funnels or do email marketing which isn’t necessarily a weakness.
+It’s just that their focus is different.

 We’ll discuss in detail how the two platforms differ in terms of specific features and which will work better for you in the subsequent chapters in this guide.